r00t-3xp10it/morpheus/README.md

     tcp/udp data using ettercap, urlsnarf, msgsnarf and tcpkill as backend applications. but this tool main objective its not to provide an easy way to exploit/sniff targets, but ratter a call of attemption to tcp/udp manipulations technics (etter filters)

+    HINT: morpheus allow you to improve filters in 2 diferent ways 1º - Edit filter before runing morpheus and the 'changes' will be permanent 2º - Edit filter using 'morpheus scripting console' and the changes are active only once

     Morpheus ships with some pre-configurated filters but it will allow users to improve them when launch the attack (morpheus scripting console).
 In the end of the attack morpheus will